 - Chase Sapphire Reserve: 1.5 cents per point

-Keep in mind that you can transfer Ultimate Rewards between spouses and household members so you can also use the card that has the best redemption rates for your travels.
+Keep in mind that you can transfer Ultimate Rewards between spouses and household members so you can also use the card between you and others that has the best redemption rates for your travels.

 The Sapphire Reserve with the 1.5 cents per point redemption rate is one of the top benefits of the Sapphire Reserve.
-It makes it much more tempting (and worthwhile) to use your points for travel redemptions when using the portal.
+It makes it much more tempting (and worthwhile) to use your points for travel redemptions when using the Chase Travel Portal.

 But the Sapphire Reserve comes with a number of other stout perks including:

 - 50,000 Ultimate Rewards after spending $4,000 within the first 3 months

 - Annual fee: $550 (not waived first year)

 All of these perks make the Sapphire Reserve one of the top travel credit cards on the market without a doubt.

 Point values compared to to other programs (Amex)